-- $X_A$ is the mole fraction of compound A - PoA is the normal vapor pressure of A at that temperature
+- X_A is the mole fraction of compound A - P°A is the normal vapor pressure of A at that temperature

-NOTE: This is one of those times when you want to make sure you have the vapor pressure of the solvent.
+NOTE: This is one of those times when you want to make sure you have the mole fraction of the solvent.

-Glycerin (C3H8O3) is a nonvolatile nonelectrolyte with a density of 1.26 g/mL at 25°C. Calculate the vapor pressure at 25°C of a solution made by adding 50.0 mL of glycerin to 500.0 mL of water.
+Glycerin ($C_3H_8O_3$) is a nonvolatile nonelectrolyte with a density of 1.26 g/mL at 25°C. Calculate the vapor pressure at 25°C of a solution made by adding 50.0 mL of glycerin to 500.0 mL of water.
 The vapor pressure of pure water at 25°C is 23.8 torr (Appendix B).

 The vapor pressure of pure water at 110°C is 1070 torr.
-A solution of ethylene glycol and water has a vapor pressure of 1.00 atm at 110°C. Assuming that Raoult's law is obeyed, what is the mole fraction of ethylene glycol in the solution
+A solution of ethylene glycol and water has a vapor pressure of 1.00 atm at 110°C. Assuming that Raoult's law is obeyed, what is the mole fraction of ethylene glycol in the solution b.
+Solute and solvent have similar molecular size c.
+And they have similar type of intermolecular attractions